 - Low carb dieters need an additional 2 grams of salt a day.

 - Higher salt intake reduces stress/anxiety.
 (Remember my sleep dust post?)

 - Salt is non-addictive.
 The body senses when it has enough and can sweat out the excess.

 - Some people need more salt than others.
-People that exercise more and those of that consume a fair amount of caffeine.
+People that exercise more and those of us that a consume a fair amount of caffeine.
 If you sweat more in general, you’ll need more salt.
 This could be from a hot environment or sauna use.
-(Side note: During Army Basic training in the Georgia heat, me and my fellow soldiers occasionally had to drink a full canteen of salt water.)
+(Side note: During Army Basic training in the Georgia heat, me and my fellow soldiers occasionally had to drink a full canteen of saltwater.)

 - Consuming salt prior to and during exercise can help the body cool off faster due to increased blood circulation.

 - More salt is needed during pregnancy and for breastfeeding mothers.